Kemaman District: Tourism

 Among the beaches that can be found in this district are Kemasik Beach, Teluk Mak Nik, Telaga Simpul Beach, Cagar Hutan Beach, and Ma'Daerah Beach.
 Kemaman's beaches used to be nesting grounds for endangered green turtle and painted terrapins.
 However, due to local desire for turtle eggs, these sea creatures were declared extinct in the area since year 2004.
 Among serious efforts to get turtles back to nest on the nearby beaches is the setting up of a turtle sanctuary in Ma'Daerah Beach, called Ma'Daerah Turtle Sanctuary, which provides an undisturbed beach for nesting turtles and protection for eggs.
-This turtle conservation centre is operated under the joint auspices of Department of Fisheries, BP, and WWF Malaysia.
+This turtle conservation centre is operated under the joint auspices of Department of Fisheries, BP and WWF Malaysia.

 The first zoo in east coast region of Peninsular Malaysia, Bukit Takal Recreational Park and Mini Zoo, is also located in Kemaman.
 It was opened on 11 April 2009.
 Occupying a 54 ha site in Kampung Ibok about 14 km from Chukai, it is a combination of fruit orchard, water theme park, herbal park, orchid park, playground and zoo.
 Among the main attractions of this zoo is riding the train around the zoo, walking on the hanging bridge, riding on the elephants, watching different bird species, and experiencing the natural lights of the largest firefly habitat in Terengganu.

 Kemaman is famous for food-based tourism.
 Keropok lekor can be easily found along the road to Kuala Kemaman.
 All kinds of local delicacies, such as satar, nekbat, lemang and otak-otak, are sold here and are different from those found in Kuala Terengganu and unique to Kemaman.
 These traditional foods are also commercially made and packaged in Kijal, Kemasik, and Chukai.
 Kuih is available at Kemaman Street Market at Jalan Sulaimani and Evening Market at Jalan Air Putih near the Chukai interchange from the East Coast Expressway.
 Along the roads leading to Kemasek, you can find a variety of stalls selling Kemaman-style lemang.

 Kemaman is also popular for the famous Hainanese kopi tiam, Hai Peng Coffee Shop, at the Jalan Sulaimani crossroad.
 The shop is the original location of the business franchise Kemaman Kopitiam that can be found throughout the country.
-Halal food has been served in the premises since years ago as the Chinese owners have blended well with the Malay community for such a long time.
+Halal food has been served in the premises for many years as the Chinese owners have blended well with the Malay community for such a long time.